Alik Griffin

 TTArtisans 35mm f1.4 First Impressions

-The build quality is great, I love the look and style, it pairs amazing with the X-Pro2 and is a ton of fun to use, especially since the aperture ring has half-stop clicks up until f4 where it then switches to full stops, but you don’t get f11.
+The build quality is great, I love the look and style, it pairs amazingly with the X-Pro2 and is a ton of fun to use, especially since the aperture ring has half-stop clicks up until f4 where it then switches to full stops, but you don’t get f11.
 It jumps from f8 to f16, and you don’t want to use f16 because of the bad diffraction.
-So you’re basically limited to f8, which on APS-C is fine, at least for our current cameras with their current resolution, 26MP at the time of this review.
+So you’re limited to f8, which on APS-C is fine, at least for our current cameras with their current resolution, 26MP at the time of this review.

 The lens will telescope out when focusing and extend in length.